 In terms of your body, a good rule of thumb is to apply enough sunscreen to fill a 1oz shot glass, for all exposed areas of skin (for example, when you’re wearing a swimsuit).
 It’s better to be generous, as not applying enough sunscreen and spreading it thinly means the amount of protection the sunscreen offers will be reduced.

-You should wear sunscreen whenever you’re exposed to the sun’s rays.
+You should wear sunscreen everyday since you’ll likely be exposed to the sun rays at some point.
 This doesn’t mean you should only wear sunscreen when the sun is out and shining – the sun emits harmful rays year-round, so sunscreen is essential whatever the weather.

 In terms of when to apply sunscreen during the day, make sure you apply it 15 minutes before exposure (e.g before you leave the house).
 When out in the sun, you should be re-applying:

 - Every two hours